 But since I try to reserve eating out for the weekends, I usually muster up the energy to put something easy together.
 While my go-to recipes for Thursdays are rather simple, I try to choose ones that do not sacrifice taste!
-That’s where these Cauliflower Steaks with Lemon Parsley Tahini come in.
-They’re incredibly easy to make for dinner, but still loaded with flavor!
+That’s where this cauliflower steak recipe comes in.
+It’s incredibly easy to make for dinner, but still loaded with flavor!

 I first saw cauliflower “steaks” pop up on restaurant menus a few years ago when I was living in Philly.
 I loved the idea of using a vegetable as the mainstay of a meal, adorned with tasty sauces, legumes, nuts, seeds, and more.
 Since then, I’ve seen many takes on these steaks (see what I did there?) but have yet to make my own!

 One of the best versions I’ve tried had dried fruit, pine nuts, and some type of yogurt sauce.
 YUM!
 Knowing that veggie steaks do well with a tasty sauce, I got to thinking about one of my favorite ingredients to use in creamy dressings: tahini!

 This sesame seed paste is so versatile, and with the right flavorings, transforms from a bitter puree into a delicious condiment.
 In this recipe, I’ve coated cauliflower steaks with garlic tahini sauce mixed with lemon and parsley.
 The result?
 PERFECTION.

 Vegan cauliflower steak is an especially good option for meatless Monday or for a Friday in Lent, if you abstain from meat.